modehnal/modehnal.github.io/README.md

   echo 'test ALL=(ALL) NOPASSWD: ALL' >> /etc/sudoers
   ```

-  Now there is the user `test` on Fedora 38 VM with sudo privileges, lets `ssh` to the machine.

   Most likely the `sshd` service will not be enabled, which would produce `Connection refused` for the port 22, so you might need to start the `sshd` in the VM and enable it, so it will be started in the future as well.

   ```sh
   systemctl enable --now sshd
   ```

-  Now you should have everything set on the VM side.
-Lets `ssh` into it.
+  Now there is the user `test` on Fedora 38 VM with sudo privileges, lets `ssh` to the machine.

   ```
   ssh test@<vm_ip>